funkhou9/spin-my-script/README.md

 ## Installation

-To install, execute the following steps from the MSU HPCC:
+To install, execute the following steps from the remote server:

 - Cone this repository